ocean-tech-ship/ocean-pearl-api/README.md

 ## Startup

 Create .env files for each working enviroment.
-An Example for the file can be fouind within the enviroment folder.
+An example for the file can be found inside the enviroment folder.

 ```bash
 $ npm install